Trending topics: Gaming

 In the past, when you bought a digital item in a game—like a sword or a piece of armor—you didn’t actually own it.
 The item existed only in the game itself and you couldn’t take it with you or sell it to someone else.

-Now, in-game assets can be stored on the blockchain as non-fungible tokens (NFTs).
+Now, in-game assets can be stored on the blockchain as non fungible token (NFTs).
 This means that they are unique, immutable, and can be traded or sold just like any other asset.

 Traditionally, the gaming industry has been dominated by a few large companies.
 But with blockchain, power is shifting to the creators—the people who actually invest their time and energy into making games.